Insurance Bad Faith Demand Letter - Maryland

 Consequences of Non-Response

-If [CARRIER_SHORT_NAME] fails to accept this demand by the deadline:
+If [CARRIER_SHORT_NAME] fails to resolve this claim by the deadline:

 -